CollinDietz/tdd-mocks-and-test-doubles/slides/tdd-and-mocks/subsections/mocks_vs_testdoubles.md

 # Testing Dependencies

-- Unit tests for a module with dependencies we broadly have two options (at GEA)
+- Here we broadly have two options for unit tests for a module with dependencies
   - TestDoubles
   - Mocks
 - These are "not GE special names"